peterbaldridge/minimal-mistakes/_posts/2015-01-22-The-Yelp-Dataset-Challenge.markdown

 Every year, Yelp holds a dataset challenge in which they release a treasure trove of data to the public.
 [This year's dataset](https://www.yelp.com/dataset_challenge) includes more than 2.2 million reviews, 591 thousand tips, and 71 thousand businesses, and 200 thousand pictures.

 ## The Problem
-I decided to answer my own question which was: How do Yelp users visit the different neighborhoods of their city?
+My question was: How do Yelp users visit the different neighborhoods of their city?
 Do they tend to visit one neighborhood?
 Or do they to visit all neighborhoods equally?
-And within the set of Yelp users, is there a subset "social butterflies" who go about pollinating their cities more than their peers?
+And within the set of all Yelp users, is there a subset "social butterflies" who go about pollinating their cities more than their peers?

 ## Diversity Index:
 To quantify the diversity of users' visiting habits, I used [Shannon's E](https://en.wikipedia.org/wiki/Diversity_index), a well-used ecological diversity index.